 Our office will order your records, review the records with you to determine if you qualify or what we can do to help you become qualified, prepare your expungement records, petitions and orders, file your expungements with the court and appear at expungement hearings without you ever having to step foot in the court house!

-If you pled guilty to a misdemeanor, the court charges $100.00 to file for a misdemeanor expungement petition and order.
-If the court determines you do not qualify for expungement, the court will refund ½ of your filing fee.
+If you pled guilty to a misdemeanor DUI, the court charges $103.00 filing fee.
+If the court determines you do not qualify for expungement, the court will refund half of your filing fee.
 Our fees for services is typically $250.00 for each petition filed, though this fee can vary based on your individual circumstance.